-"Behavioral health management is a screaming issue for the seniors right now"
+"Behavioral health management is a screaming issue right now"

 He reiterated that profit margins have to get higher in senior living and that they absolutely can; he assured everyone at the Senior Living Innovation Forum that they can make 10 to 25 percent more points if they have a closed loop feedback system, build a simple care team for behavioral health management, and, finally, become part of the value chain through Medicare Advantage.